 I finally came up with these little sachets or tiny pouches which would be perfect for stitch markers or other little notions.
 Here's the very simple pattern for you.
 I call it the Anemone Nemorosa because the sachets remind me of this beautiful, wild spring flower.

-I offer this free knitting pattern for no fee for your own personal use - you may not sell this pattern or the sachets you knit using it (please ask me about charity).
-Please consider purchasing my stitch markers and yarns or Worsted Knitt's Shirts and Bags when planning on getting some knitting t-shirts!
+I offer this free knitting pattern for no fee for your own personal use - you may not sell this pattern or the hats you knit using it (please ask me about charity).

 Please contact me if you find any errors in this pattern.

 You'll need: A small amount of Sirdar Just Bamboo or other worsted weight yarn of your choice (one ball of Sirdar Just Bamboo will make six sachets) 4 mm (US 6) dpns or a circular needle for magic loop